rochus-keller/Algol60/Readme.md

 ### Build Steps

-Follow these steps if you want to build the Class Browser yourself:
+Follow these steps if you want to build the application yourself:

 1. Make sure a Qt 5.x (libraries and headers) version compatible with your C++ compiler is installed on your system.
 1. Download the source code from https://github.com/rochus-keller/Algol60/archive/master.zip and unpack it.